 This covers basic bike handling skills for total beginners through to advanced skills for cycling in challenging traffic situations.
 Broken Spoke’s training is accredited to the national cycle proficiency standard Bikeability.

-As a member of staff, you can book up to six hours of free training.
+As a student or member of staff, you can book up to six hours of free training.

 When cycling in the dark, you must have white front and red rear lights as well as a red rear reflector.
 You can use flashing lights but if you are riding in areas without street lighting, it’s better to use a steady front lamp.